 Trainers that have inspired me...

-What I learnt from Phykadamn, was handed down to me through my previous instructor and mentor, Kru Byron Gibson.
+What I learnt from Phykadamn, was handed down to me through my previous instructor and mentor.
 Although things have changed between myself and Byron.
 I would like to thank him for truly showing me something that will stay with me for the rest of my life.
 To Phykadamn, I thankyou for being one of the first to take in a foreigner to your school, so many years ago.
 Without that gesture I would never have learnt Muay Thai - Thankyou.

 Moe Kiat Jitty